 REPEATING COURSES.
-You may repeat a course to improve your grade.
-In order to do this you must indicate repeat in the modifier section of your registration form.
+You may repeat a course at MCC to improve your grade.
+In order to do this, you must indicate repeat in the modifier section of your registration form.
 The last grade and course title will appear on your permanent record, and only the last grade will be counted toward graduation and in your cumulative grade point average.
 Regular tuition charges are made for courses repeated.

 REGISTRATION.
-You are expected to register on the days officially set for the purpose.
-However, late registration is permitted through the end of the second week of a semester by payment of the late registration fee of \$10.00.
+You are expected to register on the days officially set for that purpose.
+However, late registration is permitted through the end of the second week of a semester.
+If you do not attend one of the first two meetings of a class, your class registration may be voided.